keithvanAntwerp/data-engineering-projects/udacity-data-engineering-nano-degree/project1-ETL-OLAP-star-schema/README.md

-# Sparkify Project 1 Overview
+# project1-etl-olap-star-schema

-Sparkify has deployed a music streaming app.
+A music streaming company Sparkify has deployed a music streaming app.
-The Sparkify analytics team wants a **PostgreSQL** database and ETL pipeline with a schema and flow
-optimized for song play analysis.
+The Sparkify analytics team wants a **PostgreSQL** database and ETL pipeline with a schema and flow optimized for song play analysis.

 1. **Extract** data from 2 collections of *JSON* files (almost).
 Local directory structure and paths are provided.